scipy-conference/scipy_proceedings/papers/bussonnier/papyri.rst

 Thus, against all advice we received and our own experience, we have decided to rebuild an opinionated documentation framework, from scratch, and with minimal
-dependencies: **Paryri**.
-Papyri focus on building an intermediate documentation representation format, that let us decoupling building, and rendering the docs;
+dependencies: **Papyri**.
+Papyri **focuses** on building an intermediate documentation representation format, that **lets** us decoupling building, and rendering the docs.
-highly simplifying many operations and giving us access to many desired features not available until now.
+**This highly simplifies many operations and gives us access to many desired features that where not available up to now.**

+**Outline** It what follows we provide...

 Parallel with to Compiled languages